hans-chr-f/komma/README2.md

 ### Curation Rationale

-The sentences in the dataset are primarily curated for benchmarking the performance of language models on Norwegian comma usage.
+The sentences in the dataset are primarily curated to benchmark the performance of language models on Norwegian comma usage.

+### Data Preparation

+The sentences in the dataset are collected from actual documents.
+After collection, they are proofread and lightly edited to remove ambiguity and ensure they align with the specific rule being tested.

+The dataset contains 60 sentence pairs for each rule.
+Thus, it is representative of the rules rather than of language in actual use.

+## Generalizability

+The dataset aims to be representative of Norwegian non-fiction, with an emphasis on governmental prose.
+The rules tested are the main syntactic comma rules.
+Other forms of comma usage, such as commas indicating sentence rhythm and cases where correct placement depends on the writer's intended meaning, are not emphasized.

 ### Personal and Sensitive Information